rubiojr/boxgrinder-ubuntu-plugin/README.md

 The Ubuntu plugin is still in alpha stage.
 If you find issues with it, please mailme, open an issue or submit a pull request ;)

+Some stuff (like executing post commands) is missing.

 Creating Fedora/RHEL/CentOS appliances under Ubuntu won't work.

 ## Copyright